MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/bing-maps-api-best-practices.md

 > [!TIP]
 >  When using query filters in the Bing Spatial Dara Services specific to OData services, single quotes can be escaped in a text value by using two single quotes side by side.
 This is particularly useful when you want to filter your data by property when if this property has a single quote in it.
 Please see [How to escape a single quote to be used in an OData query](https://stackoverflow.com/questions/3979367/how-to-escape-a-single-quote-to-be-used-in-an-odata-query) for more information.

-### Use batch geocoding when you need to geocode or reverse-geocode a large number of items
- If you have a set of addresses to geocode, you can significantly reduce transactions by using the Geocode Dataflow API to batch geocode up to 200,000 addresses in a single request.
-Each entity/address counts as a single transaction; non-billable up to one million transactions per year, but **billable** beyond one million transactions.

 ### Use the Find by Query API
  The Bing Maps REST Services Locations API provides options for geocoding addresses.
 The recommended method is to pass in addresses as single-line queries using the `Find by Query` API.
 This will this will help ensure that the parts of the address are correctly categorized and will probably give you the most accurate results.